* Updated for EOFY 2020 *

 Taxpayers who own an investment property or have an investment portfolio margin loan may consider prepaying interest up to 12 months in advance on investment loans and claiming a deduction for the prepayment.

 2. Motor vehicle claims

 If you frequently use your own vehicle for work related travel, a logbook may increase your motor vehicle deduction.

 A logbook must be kept for 12 consecutive weeks and must be updated every five years or whenever your vehicle use materially changes.

 No logbook?
-That’s ok – however, the maximum kilometres an employee will be entitled to claim is 5,000 kilometres at a rate of 68 cents for the 2018-19 financial year.
+That’s ok – however, the maximum kilometres an employee will be entitled to claim is 5,000 kilometres at a rate of 68 cents.